 Django was also the first person to feature the guitar as a lead solo instrument in jazz.

-The electric guitar did not come into popular usage in the genre until the late 1930s, so whilst there were a few prominent players who preceded him, such as Eddie Lang (who played with Bix Beiderbecke and Paul Whiteman), guitarists until that point could rarely be heard clearly above the rest of the band, and tended not to take linear solos.
+The electric guitar did not come into popular usage in the genre until the late 1930s, so whilst there were a few prominent players who preceded him, such as Eddie Lang (who played with Bix Beiderbecke and Paul Whiteman), jazz guitarists until that point could rarely be heard clearly above the rest of the band, and tended not to take linear solos.

 However, the quieter nature of the Quintette’s instrumentation, and especially the absence of drums, allowed Django’s nimble improvising to be heard clearly, despite the lack of an amplifier.